zhuxiao/data_misclas/README.md

-## Result
+## Results

-Typically, evaluation results are saved within [zhuxiao/misclus-experiments: Data used in misClus experiments (github.com)](https://github.com/zhuxiao/misclus-experiments), with each tool's results saved in the subfolder named after the respective tool.
+Evaluation results are saved within this repository with each tool's results saved in the subfolder named after the respective tool.

 ## Contact ##